Queen passes Harry’s rugby patronages over to Kate

 “As rugby clubs have reopened across the country, players, officials, and volunteers are celebrating being back in the game together, and we know the support of the duchess will be greatly valued from our grassroots clubs and fast-growing women and girls’ game, right up to our elite men’s and women’s England teams.”

-Ralph Rimmer, chief executive of the RFL, said the organisation was “truly honoured” by the duchess’ appointment.
+Ralph Rimmer, chief executive of the RFL, said the organisation is “truly honoured” by the duchess’s appointment.

 Kate is known for her love of sport, and is already royal patron of the All England Lawn Tennis and Croquet Club, the Lawn Tennis Association, SportsAid and the 1851 Trust.